swecc-uw/swecc-website/README.md

 ## Contributing 🤝

 We welcome contributions from all members of the community.
 To contribute, please fork this repository, create a new branch, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
+Please read the [contribution guidelines][contribution-url] for more details.

 ## Contributors ✨